 Essential fatty acids (EFAs) are fatty acids that our bodies cannot manufacture, but that are required for the maintenance of good health.
 This means that we need to get these fatty acids from the foods we eat.
 Originally classified as vitamins when they were first discovered, omega-3 and omega-6 fatty acids were later classified as fats.
 Omega-9 fatty acids, though very beneficial to health, are not classed as essential fatty acids because our bodies have the enzymes required to manufacture them.
 EFAs are the source of almost all of the polyunsaturated fat found in our diets.

-Omega-9: Omega-9 fatty acid is a monounsaturated fat (but not an essential fatty acid) capable of lowering of cholesterol levels.
-Like other fatty acids, it also supports healthy inflammation responses within the body, and there is evidence that people with rheumatoid arthritis experience a reduction in pain when taking omega-9 and omega-3.
+- Omega-9: Omega-9 fatty acid is a monounsaturated fat (but not an essential fatty acid) capable of lowering cholesterol levels.
+Like other fatty acids, it also supports healthy inflammation responses within the body.
+There is evidence that people with rheumatoid arthritis experience a reduction in pain when taking omega-9 and omega-3.
 Oleic acid, which is a member of the omega-9 family, is found in olive oil.